Waterlogic Group Holdings Limited

 Anti-slavery policy: Our Anti-slavery Policy reflects our commitment to act ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Whistleblowing policy: We encourage all our staff to report any wrongdoing which extends to human rights violations like modern slavery and human trafficking.
-All reports are fully investigated and appropriate remedial action taken and our whistleblowing procedure is carefully designed to permit employees to make disclosures without fear of any retaliation.
+All reports are fully investigated, and appropriate remedial action taken and our whistleblowing procedure is carefully designed to permit employees to make disclosures without fear of any retaliation.

 Code of Conduct: Our Code of Conduct reflects our core beliefs and values in observing and demonstrating the highest standards of ethics and integrity and clearly sets out how Waterlogic does business and what is expected of our employees, business partners and suppliers.

 Anti-bribery and corruption policy: Our anti – bribery policy makes it clear that we operate a “zero tolerance” policy towards fraudulent, dishonest or deceptive behaviour and condemns corruption in all its forms.
 We advise our employees to be aware of and report any concerns that they may have in this regard so that appropriate action can be taken.
-As part of supplying Waterlogic with any services/components, the owners and CEO’s of the entire supply chain in China, and internationally, must sign the Waterlogic Ani-Bribery and Corruption contract.
-This contract remains in force for the entire supply contract period, and is controlled and monitored by our legal counsel in China, together with the Supply Chain Director.
+As part of supplying Waterlogic with any services/components, the owners and CEO’s of the entire supply chain in China, and internationally, must sign the Waterlogic Anti-Bribery and Corruption contract.
+This contract remains in force for the entire supply contract period and is controlled and monitored by our legal counsel in China, together with the Supply Chain team.
 Any suspected cases of infringement are reported directly to our legal representation in China.

 Recruitment and employment: We aim to ensure that we work only with reputable employment agencies and that all employees are paid via payroll systems duly regulated in the relevant territories.